w3c/wai-website/collections/_perspective-videos/speech.id.md

 title: "Teks-ke-Ucapan"
 nav_title: "Teks-ke-Ucapan"
 lang: id    # Change "en" to the translated-language shortcode
-last_updated: 2023-11-21    # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2019-01-23    # Keep the date of the English version
 order: 4

-translators: # remove from the beginning of this line and the lines below: "# " (the hash sign and the space)
+translation:
+#  outdated: false
+  draft: true
+  last_updated: 2023-11-21

+translators:
   - name: "Fri Rasyidi"   # Replace Jan Doe with translator name
-# - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple translators
-# contributors:
+#contributors:
 #  - name: "Jan Doe"   # Replace Jan Doe with contributor name, or delete this line if none
 #  - name: "Jan Doe"   # Replace Jan Doe with name, or delete this line if not multiple contributors

+github:
+  label: wai-perspective-videos

 permalink: /perspective-videos/speech/id  # Add the language shortcode to the end, with no slash at the end.
 For example /path/to/file/fr
 ref: /perspective-videos/speech/    # Do not change this